 Lisa Whittington-Hill is publisher of This Magazine, Canada’s leading progressive magazine of politics, arts and culture.
 She also works as a circulation and marketing consultant for small magazines and consults in the area of fundraising as part of Magazine Canada’s Travelling Consultants program.
 She serves on the board of the National Magazine Awards and teaches magazine marketing at Centennial College.

-Harry Wilson is the senior editor at Canadian Geographic and Canadian Geographic Travel magazines.
-A former Calgary Herald journalist, he’s also worked in the United Kingdom as the news editor and editor of CPQ, the quarterly news magazine that was published by the Commonwealth Press Union, and as a travel guidebook editor with Rough Guides.
+Harry Wilson is editor of Canadian Geographic Travel and deputy editor of Canadian Geographic.
+A former Calgary Herald journalist, he has also worked in the United Kingdom as the editor of CPQ, a quarterly news magazine that was published by the Commonwealth Press Union, and as an editor with Rough Guides.

 Achievement Award judges